Delhi Police team in plain clothes mistaken for 'child lifters' in UP village

 "The Delhi Police team was in plain clothes due to which some confusion might have arisen," Deputy Inspector General (DIG) of Police, Bareilly Range, Rajesh Pandey, said.
 The villagers mistook the Delhi Police personnel as "child lifters" and surrounded their vehicles, the police said.

 After receiving information about the situation, local police reached the spot in time.
-The local police checked the identity cards of the visiting team and defused the situation, they said.
+The local police checked the identity cards of the visiting team and diffused the situation, they said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)